human-conditions/yodrew.github.io-original/index.md

 #### help out

-See [introduction > help](/introduction#help) for many ways to participate in and support hygienic darkroom retreating.
+See [participate](/participate) for many ways to support hygienic darkroom retreating.

 I wish to make another attempt at a 20-day retreat in order to heal from my psychosis and accompanying exhaustion-depression.
 I have difficulty organizing this.
 If you would like to help me please [write me](/about).